Adaptive Chassis Control (DCC)

-It also continually evaluates traffic signals on the road when you are driving at speeds of more than 40mph and works out when it's time to take a break.
+It also continually evaluates traffic signals on the road when you are driving at speeds of more than 64kph and works out when it's time to take a break.

-If the system detects that you're starting to lose concentration it will alert you with a visual display on the dashboard and a warning sound.
-If you haven't taken a break within 15 minutes, the system will repeat the warning.
+If the VW driver alert system detects that you're starting to lose concentration it will alert you with a visual display on the dashboard and a warning sound.

 Park Assist 3.0